 - Poor relationships with certain humans in the household

-- Presence of other cats outside (who are seen through doors/windows)
+- A new baby, A new pet, the Presence of other cats outside (who are seen through doors/windows)

 - Not having enough high areas to ascend to (cats love elevation)